 Sociologists say women and girls pick up this bizarre vocal pattern because it makes them feel like part of a macroculture.
 Recent studies have documented its growing popularity among educated and successful young women in the United States, but this learned behavior might be frying their job prospects.
 According to researcher Ikuko Yuasa, vocal fry may be the result of young women striving to reach the male register by imbuing their speech with gravitas.

-Not only is it irritating to listen to, but you may be permanently ruining your vocal chords.
+Not only is it irritating to listen to, but you may be permanently ruining your vocal cords.
 As an actor, your voice is gold and it must be protected at all costs.
 YouTube star Abby Normal reports in her video: “This sort of vocalization can cause more harm to your throat because your vocal chords aren’t smoothly rubbing together; they’re more clapping…it’s like whispering.
 Instead of a nice, even flow, you’re creating more friction on your vocal chords.”

 And there’s another vocalization that, while not harmful to your voice, is harmful to how people perceive you: “Uptalking,” also picked up from friends, is a way of ending your sentences with a vocal inflection that turns up at the end like a question.
 I tell my coaching clients and those who are auditioning for me that uptalk results in the listener not taking them or their content seriously.
 I vocally show them through mimicry the importance of ending their sentences definitively, rather than sounding as if they want to communicate a point without being too decisive or potentially ruffling feathers.
 Uptalk is very passive-aggressive and it isn’t helping anyone in an audition, a business setting, or a personal setting, for that matter.